What Defines Formal Dress Shoes?

 Typically the most formal boot style are Chelseas, which are a recent style popularised by The Beatles in the 1960s.
-However, we’ve instead featured lace-up dress boots above because their construction is reminiscent of Oxfords with their calfskin cap toe.
+However, we’ve instead featured lace-up dress boots above because their construction is reminiscent of Brogues with their detailed ornamentation.

 Wingtips & Brogues